Table of Contents

 How To Make Baked Chicken And Rice

-Once you are ready to put the dutch oven in the oven you will want to keep it covered.
+Once the dutch oven is ready to go in the oven, you will want to keep it covered.
 This will keep all the delicious flavors and moisture in the pot to help with cooking the rice.

 Meal Prep

-You could easily make this meal on a Sunday and then separate it into lunch-size containers to enjoy all week long!
+You could easily make this chicken dinner on a Sunday and then separate it into lunch-size containers to enjoy all week long!
 Some of the flavors might even be a bit better (if that’s even possible) after they hangout for a while and then get reheated.
-So good!!
+So good!

 Baked Chicken and Rice Recipe